 How to ship a classic car

-Our classic car shipping checklist below will make sure you don’t forget anything important.
+Use our classic car shipping checklist to ensure you don’t forget anything important:

-- Request enclosed car shipping quotes from several companies: It’s important to ask several companies for quotes to help you determine the best price for shipping your classic car.
-Make sure you are asking about enclosed car shipping.
-Shipping a classic car will never be dirt cheap.
-For that reason, you should be wary of anyone who gives you a quote that seems too good to be true.
+- Request enclosed car shipping quotes from several companies.
+It’s important to ask several companies for quotes to help you determine the best price for shipping your car.
+Make sure to ask about enclosed shipping.
+Shipping a classic car isn’t cheap; if a company gives you a remarkably low quote, it’s best to research the company’s past customer reviews thoroughly before you work with it.
 It’s better to pay a bit extra to ensure your car arrives safely and on time.

-- Perform a vehicle inspection at the time of pick-up with the driver: You will have to fill out a Bill of Lading.
-This is the time to thoroughly inspect your car and take note of any damages.
-If there are any, it will be easier to file a claim if you have taken pictures of your car earlier.
-Do not sign off on the Bill of Lading unless the car is in the same shape it was when you shipped it.
+- Perform a vehicle inspection at the time of pickup with the driver.
+You will have to fill out a bill of lading when the carrier receives and delivers your vehicle.
+Don’t sign off on the bill of lading unless the car is in the same shape it was in before you shipped it.

 How long will it take to ship my classic car?